TKramez/Blackjack/README.md

 Blackjack
 =========
-Blackjack project for CPS 240 at Central Michigan University.
+Blackjack project for Team Dragon at Central Michigan University.